WaveletInception Networks for on-board Vibration-Based Infrastructure Health Monitoring: Related work

-While these frameworks effectively capture the spectral characteristics of signals, they rely heavily on carefully selected hyperparameters, such as window type, length, stride, and transformations (for instance, using log-mel spectrograms, which apply a logarithmic scale to Mel-frequency features).
-This reliance can pose challenges, as these hyperparameters significantly impact analysis accuracy, complicate full automation, and require time-consuming tuning.
-Additionally, the frequency components extracted do not directly provide physical insights and typically necessitate further modeling or expert interpretation to connect them to specific structural behaviors.
-In contrast, supervised deep learning methods—where models learn patterns from labeled data by minimizing prediction errors—have shown superior performance.
-These methods allow the model to learn features directly through loss minimization concerning the labels.
-Unlike fixed wavelet coefficients, deep learning models with learnable parameters can generalize more effectively without requiring extensive manual fine-tuning.
+While frameworks based on feature engineering effectively capture the spectral characteristics of signals, they heavily rely on carefully selected hyperparameters, such as window type, length, stride, and transformations (e.g., using log-mel spectrograms, which apply a logarithmic scale to Mel-frequency features).
+This reliance can pose challenges, as these hyperparameters significantly impact analysis accuracy, complicate full automation, and require time-consuming tuning \cite{gaoEfficientMultiScaleNetwork2024, zhangBayesianDynamic2022a}.
+Additionally, the frequency components extracted do not directly provide physical insights and typically necessitate further modeling or expert interpretation to connect them to specific structural behaviors \cite{unsiwilaiEnhanced2024, phusakulkajornArtificialIntelligenceRailway2023a}.
+However, supervised deep learning methods allow models to learn patterns from labeled data by minimizing prediction errors, leading to superior performance.
+These models can directly learn features and generalize more effectively than fixed wavelet coefficients, without the need for extensive fine-tuning and manual feature engineering.

+Recent studies have increasingly investigated the use of supervised deep learning methodologies for monitoring the health of infrastructure through on-board vibration responses.
+These frameworks have been applied to various tasks related to infrastructure monitoring, including track stiffness estimation \cite{shenEvaluatingRailwayTrack2023a, shenFastRobustIdentification2021, riahisamaniBidirectionalLongShortTerm2025, huangQuantification2022}, as instantaneous decreases in moment of inertia for bridge elements \cite{lockeUsing2020}, model bridge’s dynamic changes due to additional weight \cite{hajializadehDeep2023}, identification of seized bearings and cracking in the bridge beams \cite{corballyDeeplearning2024}, and detecting transition zone characteristics \cite{phusakulkajornHybridNeuralModel2025a}.
+Due to the high performance of deep learning methods in terms of computational efficiency and prediction accuracy, the literature indicates a growing application of these techniques for on-board vibration-based monitoring \cite{phusakulkajornArtificialIntelligenceRailway2023a, zhangDatadrivenWindinducedResponse2025, hajializadehDeep2023}.